Home > Movie Stars > Z > Robert Zemeckis

 Robert Zemeckis

-Robert Zemeckis won an Academy Award, a Golden Globe and a Director's Guild of America Award for Best Director for the hugely successful Forrest Gump.
-The film's numerous honors also included OscarsĀ for Best Actor (Tom Hanks) and Best Picture.
+Robert Zemeckis won an Academy Award , a Golden Globe and a Director's Guild of American Award for Best Director for the hugely successful Forrest Gump.
+The film's numerous honors also included Oscars for Best Actor (Tom Hanks) and Best Picture.
+The Library of Congress recently selected the film to join the esteemed National Film Registry.
 Zemeckis re-teamed with Hanks on the contemporary drama Cast Away, the filming of which was split into two sections, book-ending production on What Lies Beneath.
 Zemeckis and Hanks served as producers on Cast Away, along with Steve Starkey and Jack Rapke.

-Earlier in his career, Zemeckis co-wrote (with Bob Gale) and directed Back to the Future, which was the top-grossing release of 1985, and for which Zemeckis shared Oscar and Golden Globe nominations for Best Original Screenplay.
-He then went on to helm the successful Back to the Future sequels.
+Earlier in his career, Zemeckis co-wrote (with Bob Gale) and directed Back to the Future, which was the top-grossing release of 1985, and for which Zemeckis shared Oscar and Golden Globe nominations for Best Original Screen play.
+He then went on to helm Back to the Future, Part II and Part III, completing one of the most successful film franchises ever.

 In 1998, Zemeckis, Steve Starkey and Jack Rapke partnered to form the film and television production company ImageMovers.
-What Lies Beneath was the first film to be released under the ImageMovers banner, followed by Cast Away and Matchstick Men.
+What Lies Beneath was the first film to be released under the ImageMovers banner, followed by Cast Away, which opened to critical and audience acclaim in the Fall of 2000, and Matchstick Men.

 Read earlier biographies on this page.